 -

-Remove the dough from the fridge and place on a lightly floured surface.
+Shape and fill tarts: Remove the dough from the fridge and place it on a lightly floured surface.
 If you have a small work surface, cut the dough in half and store the remaining half in the fridge until you need it.
 Roll the dough out in a large rectangle to about 1/8-inch thick.
 Cut into 3×4-inch rectangles.
 Tip: Use a small food container as a make-shift dough cutter.

 (The dough sticks together pretty easily, so if you have lots of dough remnants you should be able to piece enough together to get a few more tarts.)

-These are best right out of the oven, but they can be heated up the next day, about 10 minutes in a 350 degree oven (no need to preheat).
+Serve tarts warm or at room temperature.
+These are best right out of the oven, but they can be heated up the next day, about 10 minutes in a 350-degree oven (no need to preheat).
 Tarts that haven’t been iced can be toasted.

 I loved Pop Tarts as a kid too..actually, I ate them all through college!
 These look amazign!